Proof of Priority: 8 Methods Compared (Cost, Delays, Evidentiary Value)

 - Construction site photos, condition reports

-LegalStamp is the ideal solution: fast, economical, and the proof is anchored on the Bitcoin blockchain for unlimited validity.
+LegalStamp works well here: fast, economical, and the proof is anchored on the Bitcoin blockchain with no expiration.

 For potentially significant disputes or highly regulated contexts: